 - 1 Tbsp pickled red ginger (beni shoga or kizami beni shoga)

-- 4.2 oz octopus sashimi (boiled octopus) (you can find cooked octopus in Japanese grocery stores; substitute with sausage, corn, edamame, cheese, small mochi pieces…the choices are endless!)
+- 4.2 oz octopus sashimi (boiled octopus) (found in Japanese grocery stores; or substitute with sausage, corn, edamame, cheese, small mochi pieces…the choices are endless!)

 - 1 cup all-purpose flour (plain flour)